manigupta50/IssueTracker/README.md

 For development, you will only need Node.js and a node global package, npm, installed in your environment.

+### DB Validations
+- #### User
+  Name is required with length 3
+  Gender is required with "Male, Female, or Other" values only A valid email id required password is required

+- #### Projects
+  Name is required with length 1
+  Description is required with length 2

+- #### Issues
+  Title is required with length 1
+  Description is required with length 2 labels - at least one is required

+  The app is hosted on render with URL `https://issuetracker-efyj.onrender.com/` failing to follow the validations rule will crash the applications since I didn't work on handling the validations on server but the errors will be printed in console.

 ### Node
 - #### Node installation on Windows